On this page:

 Flagship Waterways

-During 2016-20, the first set of flagship waterway projects were commenced across regional Victoria, and during 2021-22, the current initiative funded long-term, large scale restoration projects at eight new Flagship Waterways.
+During 2016-20, the first set of Flagship Waterway projects commenced across regional Victoria, while the 2020-24 initiative funded long-term, large scale restoration projects at 9 additional Flagship Waterways.

 Rivers of Warrnambool project